Craig J. Nevius: Windmill Entertainment

 In 2004, with Nancy Valen, Nevius started Windmill Entertainment which focuses on scripted and unscripted television projects with pop culture appeal.

-Among the company's first productions was the critically acclaimed reality series Chasing Farrah (starring Farrah Fawcett and Ryan O'Neal) which set record ratings for TV Land.
+Among the company's first productions was the reality series Chasing Farrah (starring Farrah Fawcett and Ryan O'Neal) which set record ratings for TV Land.
 David Bianculli, television critic of The New York Daily News, gave it three stars, writing, "In the genre called reality, it's a rarity."

 Nevius and his company next turned to another television icon: William Shatner.
 The result of the collaboration was "Shatner in Concert", a hybrid of music and reality which intercut biographical songs written and performed by Shatner with scenes from his everyday life.
 The show included appearances by Leonard Nimoy, Candice Bergen and Patrick Stewart as well as musical performances by Ben Folds, Brad Paisley and Joe Jackson.

-Among projects in development at Windmill Entertainment is the VH1-announced mini-series The Brat Pack which Nevius has described as "a pop culture period piece."
+Among projects in development at Windmill Entertainment is the VH1-announced mini-series The Brat Pack which Nevius has described as "a pop culture period piece".
 The 1980s drama depicts the rise and fall of teen actors Molly Ringwald, Emilio Estevez, Anthony Michael Hall, Demi Moore, Judd Nelson and Rob Lowe, among others.
 Nevius also wrote Baywatch Babes for the network: a behind-the-scenes movie about the reality of being a fantasy for millions of men as told by the actresses who starred in the "most watched television series in the world."

 Also in development is Action Heroes, Inc. for ABC and Fox TV Studios.
 The action-comedy is about three aging television heroes who are too old to play the parts that made them famous so they open a detective agency where they use their Hollywood knowledge of crimefighting on the real streets of Los Angeles with unexpected results.
 The project was developed with and for William Shatner, Lee Majors and Robert Wagner to star.
 Other projects with Shatner include the recently announced Christmas movie Las Vegas Santa with Shatner in the title role of a disgruntled St. Nicholas who relocates from the North Pole to Sin City.
-Nevius also worked with Shatner to adapt his best selling sci-fi novels into a comic book series with Bluewater Comics called "The Tek War Chronicles."
+Nevius also worked with Shatner to adapt his best selling sci-fi novels into a comic book series with Bluewater Comics called "The Tek War Chronicles".

 Nevius and his company produced Farrah's Story (a.k.a.
 A Wing and A Prayer).
 The documentary chronicled Farrah Fawcett's battle with cancer both in the United States and in Germany as well as her efforts to protect her privacy from the tabloids and paparazzi.
 The film gave NBC its best rating on a Friday night since the 2008 Summer Olympics and garnered Emmy nominations for both Fawcett and Nevius as executive producers in the category of Best Nonfiction Programming.
 The two-hour "video diary" was written by Fawcett and directed by Nevius.